tongwu-msft/azure-rest-api-specs/api-doc/batchservice/Pool.md

 uid: batch.core.windows.net/BatchService/2016-07-01.3.1/Pool_List
 description: *content
 ---
-The value for `{filter}` can be the following or any AND-ed or OR-ed combination of the following:
+The value for `{filter}` can be the following, or any AND-ed or OR-ed combination of the following:

 |Property|Operations allowed|Type|
 |--------------|------------------------|----------|